Azure/azure-iot-sdk-csharp/supported_platforms.md

 ## Miscellaneous support notes

+- This library has a [preview version](https://github.com/Azure/azure-iot-sdk-csharp/releases/tag/preview_2021-6-8) that supports .NET 5.0, but we don't officially support it in our main releases yet.
 - This library does not officially support being run on MacOS.
 - This library does not officially support being run in Xamarin applications.
 - .NET Standard 1.3 (IoT Hub SDKs only) is last supported in the [2020-02-27](https://github.com/Azure/azure-iot-sdk-csharp/releases/tag/2020-2-27) and in the [2020-1-31 LTS](https://github.com/Azure/azure-iot-sdk-csharp/releases/tag/lts_2020-1-31) releases.